Businesskasper/kaeltehilfe/README.md

 ## Auth
 A shift is connected to a vehicle and a tablet.
 Volunteers aren't necessarily fit for managing users and logins.
 Admin has no time to manage resources and logins for volunteers.
-Idea: The shifts device can be authenticated by a client certificate -> No user management necessary
+Idea: The shifts device can be authenticated using a client certificate -> No user management necessary
 -> Client certificate can easily be revoked
 -> Submitted data is automatically connected to the shift